markedjs/marked-gfm-heading-id/README.md

 ## `reset`

-If you want to reset the heading list bewteen `marked` calls you must call `reset`.
+If you want to reset the heading list between `marked` calls you must call `reset`.

 ```js
 marked.use(gfmHeadingId());